 not be responsible for liens on a foreclosed property.
 We

 AFTER THE SALE

 If you are the successful bidder, it will take one to two weeks to

-need the Sheriff’s assistance in removing the occupants, you must
+you need the Sheriff’s assistance in removing the occupants, you

-file for a WRIT OF ASSISTANCE (court order), usually obtained with
+must file for a WRIT OF ASSISTANCE (court order), usually obtained

-the help of an attorney.
-The Sheriff will serve the writ and then
+with the help of an attorney.
+The Sheriff will serve the

 Any questions on Sheriff’s Sales can be answered Monday through